Onyx-Protocol/Onyx/core/api-spec.md

 ```
 [
   {
-    "raw_transaction": "...", // optional. an unsubmitted transaction to which additional actions can be appended.
+    "raw_transaction": <hex string>, // optional. an unsubmitted transaction to which additional actions can be appended.
     "reference_data": "...",
     "actions":[
       {